oblac/jodd-site/doc/madvoc/13+miscellaneous.md

 ## Configure Logger

-Since LogBack logger can use system properties in its XML file, it is possible to set some before `Madvoc` starts to log out.
-This can be done in constructor of `WebApplication`, since logger is not yet initialized.
+Logger should be set before `Madvoc` starts up, to capture all logs.

-Alternatively, logger parameters may be set in command line.
+You can enable your logger implementation in the constructor of `WebApplication`, since logger is not yet initialized.

 ## Validation